StatistikStadtZuerich/sszvis/docs/guides/getting-started.md

 </html>
 ```

-#### 1. `EXTERNAL_CONFIG`
+### 1. `EXTERNAL_CONFIG`

 Charts often take configuration from an external source such as a CMS.
-The `EXTERNAL_CONFFIG` pattern (the variable can be named differently, if you like) is a way to provide such configuration to the chart.
+The `EXTERNAL_CONFIG` pattern (the variable can be named differently, if you like) is a way to provide such configuration to the chart.
 Here is an example:

 ```code|lang-html
 <script>